gray rectangle with angle

 gray slant

-There are two types of professional truck drivers out on the road: company drivers and owner operator truck drivers.
-A trucking company employs company drivers while owner operators run the business themselves.
+There are two types of professional truck drivers on the road: company drivers and owner-operators.
+A trucking company employs company drivers, while owner-operators run the business themselves.

 Both career paths are a great way to earn a living, but there are some key differences.
-Most truck drivers are commercial drivers, while one in nine is independent.
-You’ll need to assess your skill set and personal and financial needs before deciding which route is best.
+In the US, most truck drivers are commercial drivers, while about 16% are independent owner-operators.

-Owner operators typically own or lease their trucks and equipment.
-Many drive a single rig, but it’s not uncommon for owner operators to have multiple trucks and employ a few other drivers.
+They also typically own or lease their trucks and equipment.
+Many drive a single rig, but it’s not uncommon for owner-operators to have multiple trucks and employ a few other drivers.

-If you’re currently a company driver, but are considering getting your own authority to run your own business, make sure you know what you’re signing up for.
-Getting your authority gives you the freedom of making all your own decisions, but it also requires business savvy and all the responsibilities of owning and running a business.
+If you’re currently a company driver considering getting your own authority to run your own business, make sure you know what you’re signing up for.
+Getting your authority gives you the freedom to make all your own decisions, but it also requires business savvy and all the responsibilities of owning and running a business.

-Another option is becoming an owner operator without getting your authority.
+Another option is becoming an owner-operator without getting your authority.
 In that case, you own your own truck but work independently under a larger carrier’s operating authority.
 Before you decide, make sure you understand the benefits and challenges that come with both.
-If you have all the facts, it’s much easier to decide which option is best for you.

 Owner-operator vs. company truck driver

-• A company driver drives equipment owned and provided by the company they work for.
-An OO (owner-operator) owns the truck or trucks independently.
+• A company driver uses equipment owned by the company they work for.
+An owner-operator owns or leases a truck and buys or leases other equipment they need for the job.

-• A company driver is assigned loads by the company dispatcher.
-OOs find and choose the freight they will haul, either from the spot market or be leasing on with a trucking company.
-Most OOs find their loads on load boards like Truckstop, which makes finding loads right for you fast and easy.
+• The company dispatcher assigns loads to a company driver.
+Owner-operators find and choose the freight they will haul, either from the spot market or by leasing with a trucking company.
+Most owner-operators find their loads on load boards like Truckstop, which makes finding the right loads for you fast and easy.

-• The job of a company driver is to pick up and deliver loads assigned by the company.
-OOs are responsible for everything that goes along with running a small business, from finding freight, to hauling loads, to bookkeeping and paperwork, and making financial decisions.
+• A company driver picks up and delivers loads assigned by the company.
+Owner-operators are responsible for everything related to running a small business, from finding freight to hauling loads to bookkeeping and paperwork and making financial decisions.

-• Company drivers are not responsible for paying for fuel, truck maintenance and repairs, or insurance.
-Those costs are covered by the employer.
-OOs are responsible for all expenses of owning and running a trucking operation.
+• Company drivers are not responsible for paying for fuel, truck maintenance, repairs, or insurance.
+The employer covers those costs.
+Owner-operators are responsible for all expenses of owning and running a trucking operation.

-Many owner operators get their start as company drivers before leaping into independence, but that doesn’t mean you can’t start your trucking career as an owner operator.
+Many owner-operators get their start as company drivers before going independent, but that doesn’t mean you can’t start your trucking career as an owner-operator.
 The driving knowledge and skills you need for each job are essentially the same.

-Here are the steps you need to take to become a successful owner operator truck driver.
+Here are the steps you need to take to become a successful owner-operator.

-Becoming an owner operator — and truck driving, in general — is more than a career.
-It’s a lifestyle choice.
+Becoming an owner-operator — and truck driving, in general — is more than a career.
+It’s a lifestyle.

 Over-the-road (OTR) truck drivers may spend weeks on the road away from their families, friends, and homes.
 That makes it a difficult career choice if you’re a single parent or if you’re caring for an older family member.